top of page

 Light as a feather with the adrenaline high.

 The physical embodiment of all our hard work.
 Every day we spent grinding, fighting and training.
-Every meal with our families we’ve missed.
+Every family meal and celebration we’ve missed.
 Every sprain, bruise, tear and broken bone we’ve pushed through.
 It all pays off the moment we get to lift the fucking cup.

 Nothing can compare to the surreal high of winning the Stanley Cup.

-Not even the rare smile from Aaron ‘Chipper’ Cherniavsky, the world’s grumpiest on-ice goalie, who earned undeniably the most difficult shutout in playoff history.
-Not even the perpetual hardass, Owen Dobs, grinning from ear to ear, pride radiating off his usually militant demanour.
-Not even watching Leith Shaw in his natural element with all eyes on him as he hoists the silver trophy over his head, skating his lap around the ice.
+Not even the rare smile from Aaron ‘Chipper’ Cherniavsky, the grumpiest on-ice goalie, who earned—undeniably—the most difficult shutout in playoff history.
+Or our perpetual hardass, Owen Dobs, grinning from ear to ear, pride radiating off his militant demeanour.
+Or Leith Shaw, in his natural element—all eyes on him—as he hoists the silver trophy over his head and skates his lap around the ice.

 But the excitement from my guys sure comes fucking close.

 “We fucking did it!”
-Tyson Poulin slings his arm around my padded, sweat soaked shoulders, jostling me.
-He’s feeding off the unmatched energy in the arena.
+Tyson Poulin slings his arm around my sweat soaked, padded shoulders, jostling me.
+He’s feeding off the untamed energy in the arena.
 Everyone is hysterical and it’s fucking phenomenal.

 “I dibs her first.”
-Tobias Martell, our team’s golden player joins us on my other side, sandwiching me between my guys.
+Tobias Martell, our team’s captain and golden player joins my other side, sandwiching me between them.

 I couldn’t fight the grin even if I tried.
-“No shit bud, you’re team captain.
+“No shit, Cap.
 You obviously get the cup first.”

 “If you can’t play nice, I might keep her all summer.”

+Dobs’ death glare returns in full force.
 “Hog the cup and I’ll throw you in the net under The Beard.”
-Dobs’ death glare has already returned.
-Wow, longest record ever.
-A whopping five minutes.

-Aaron ‘Chipper’ Cherniavsky, more affectionately known as The Beard by the fans, scratches his long golden namesake for emphasis.
+Aaron, more affectionately known as The Beard by the fans, joins us, scratching his long golden namesake for emphasis.
 “I don’t mind showing the captain who’s boss.”
-He winks, his deep Ukrainian accent coming out thick.
+He winks, deep Ukrainian accent coming out thick.

-Chipper might be the largest and highest paid goalie in the league.
-A terrifying concoction of rage with a goalie stick on the ice, but for us, he’s just one of the guys.
-Part of the family.
+Aaron is the largest and highest paid goalie in the league.
+A terrifying concoction of intimidation and rage with a goalie stick.
+Off ice, he’s a gentle giant.

 Fucking Tina saunters onto the ice, her best friend a step behind.
 Unsurprisingly already taking a video for whatever social media bullshit she’s into this week.
-Tina’s clad in gold jewelry that rivals the cup and for the first time ever, wearing Aaron’s jersey.
+Clad in silver jewelry that rivals the cup.
+For the first time ever, she’s wearing Aaron’s jersey.
 She leaps onto Aaron, dramatically wrapping herself around him like a love-drunk koala.

 “Didn’t she—”